solinium/r-a-d.io-cli/README.md

 requires mpv, install the mpv package with your respective package manager

+To install:
+After installing the required dependencies, download the latest release and run start.sh

 At the moment, this is only tested in Linux

 **Non-stable commits are made in the development branch**